dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Provision/installprovisiontool.rst

 depending on the values provided in ``input/software_config.json``.

-.. note::  While Omnia deploys the minimal version of the OS, the multiple version feature requires that the Rocky Linux full (DVD) version of the OS be provided.
+.. note::  While Omnia deploys the minimal version of the OS on the cluster nodes, the multiple version feature requires that the Rocky Linux full (DVD) version of the OS be provided.

 **Disk partitioning**